aditya11201/Air-Quality-Google-Earth-Engine/README.md

       To run the code, simply press the <strong>"Run"</strong> button.
 The code will automatically process to completion.
-To activate the map layer, go to the <strong>"Layers"</strong> tab and select the map you want to create by pressing the check button on the map tab.
+To activate the map layer, go to the <strong>"Layers"</strong> tab and select the map you want to create by pressing the check button on the map tab.  <br />
       <img src="./img/img1.png" alt="Button Run" />
     </p>
   </section>